decred/dcrdesign/README.md

-**/dcrdesign** helps with coordination, maintaince, accessibility and scaling with Decred projects design outputs.
-DCR design domain consists of ui/ux; identity, and visual communications sub-domains.
-Current functions are following:
+**/dcrdesign** helps with practices, coordination, maintaince, accessibility and scaling of Decred projects design outputs.
+DCR design domain consists of `ux/ui`, `identity`, and `visual communications` sub-domains.
+This repo's functions are following:

 - Communicating DCR design contributors current tasks and forming high level overviews (using Gh’s built-in pm features).
 - Coordinating work and syncing up with designers, developers and other contributors.